Rules for Landlords and Property Managers when Evicting a Tenant

 An eviction notice for cause may come in a variety of forms, but they all stem from a tenant doing something wrong or against the terms of the lease.
 In general, there are three types of eviction notice for cause.

 First, pay rent or quit notices generally are sent when a tenant is delinquent in paying rent.
-These notices normally give a tenant a short period of time in which to pay rent or else be subjected to a lawsuit for eviction.
-Depending upon the laws of the state, this time period is usually between three and five days.
+These notices normally give a tenant a short period of time, set by state law, in which to pay rent or else be subjected to a lawsuit for eviction.

 Second, cure or quit notices are generally mailed out when a tenant does something wrong or violates a term of the lease agreement.
-These are often mailed out if a tenant brings in a pet that is specifically not allowed under the terms of the rental contract, or fails to maintain the property in a state acceptable under the contract.
 Like a pay rent or quit notice, these notices generally provide a tenant a short amount of time in which to cure the defect or else face eviction.

 Lastly, unconditional quit notices are very hard on the tenant.
-These notices are an order from the landlord to the tenant to leave the property immediately with no chance to pay late rent or remove pets.
 These eviction notices can generally only be used when a tenant has a pattern of paying late rent, refusal to pay rent, seriously damaged the rental property, or engaged in dangerous or illegal activity on the property.

 Which notice is the proper eviction notice for a landlord to send to a tenant when evicting a tenant depends upon the laws of the states.
-Some states are quite tenant-friendly while others are very landlord-friendly.
 In states where the laws favor landlords, sometimes unconditional quit notices could be sent in situations where a pay rent or quit notice would be sent in another state.

 Eviction Notice without Cause